 1. Full Stack Framework: As the name suggests this kind of framework provides a complete solution for web development like form generator, form validation, template layouts, etc. This type of framework can be utilized for any type of application.
 It is a little bit complex to use.

-2. Micro Framework: It’s a lightweight, easy-to-use framework and doesn’t provide any extra features like data abstraction layer, form validation, etc. Developers have to put in lots of effort in adding code manually to get additional features and functionalities.
+2. Micro Framework: It’s a lightweight, easy-to-use framework and doesn’t provide any extra features like a data abstraction layer, form validation, etc. Developers have to put in lot of effort into adding code manually to get additional features and functionalities.
 This is useful for small applications.

 3. Asynchronous Framework: This framework is gaining popularity in recent times and it uses asyncio library to work.
 This kind of framework mainly helps in running concurrent connections in huge amounts.